 |PUFFING METHOD||CONTINUOUS METHOD|

-More time required for stage wise temporary pipe erection and shifting of blowing device
+— More time is required for stage-wise temporary pipe erection and shifting of the blowing device

-Thermal shock is the driving force of cleaning
+— Thermal shock is the driving force behind cleaning

-Less time required as only valves to be opened for different systems
+— Less time is required as only valves are to be opened for different systems

 Calculation of Steam Blowing Thrust force at the end of Pipe Exit